redhym/Data-Analysis-Projects/README.md

 # Data Analysis Projects
-This Repository will hold all of the code and queries of my Portfolio Projects.
+This Repository will hold all of the code and queries of my Data analysis Projects.